This post covers the top things to do in August in Washington, DC (updated for 2022).

 Each summer the National Building Museum puts on a cool new exhibition in their Great Hall.

-This year they have partnered with the Folger Shakespeare Library for "The Wonders of Shakespeare".
+Last year they partnered with the Folger Shakespeare Library for "The Wonders of Shakespeare".

-In addition to an immersive installation, they have behind-the-scenes tours, sword-fighting demonstrations, savenger hunts, and other hands-on activities.
+In addition to an immersive installation, they had behind-the-scenes tours, sword-fighting demonstrations, savenger hunts, and other hands-on activities.

-Visit their website for more information, and check out our post on top DC museums for more things to do inside while in DC.
+Visit their website for more information on 2023 events, and check out our post on top DC museums for more things to do inside while in DC.

 You can also check out the Law Enforcement Memorial across the street while you're there.